Nationwide Home Burglary Defense Lawyers

 That’s why having a knowledgeable attorney on your side is paramount to successfully fighting burglary charges.
-At Oberheiden Law Group, PLLC, we even work with former federal prosecutors, so you can rest assured that we understand how the government is approaching your case.
+At Oberheiden, P.C., we even work with former federal prosecutors, so you can rest assured that we understand how the government is approaching your case.
 We’ll counter them at every turn.

 Home Burglary Penalties in Texas